War-Brokers-Mods/WBM/README.md

    WB_PLUGINS_DIR="<PATH_TO_PLUGIN_INSTALL_DIRECTORY>"
    ```

+5. Install the `zip` cli.
+Most likely you already have it.
-5. Now you can run the scripts.
+6. Now you can run the scripts.

    - `scripts/debug.sh`: Builds WBM in debug mode and copy the files to the plugins directory.
    - `scripts/release.sh`: Creates a zip file that can be uploaded to the gh release section.